-In this section, we discuss manual configuration of an installed MySQL Cluster by creating and editing configuration files.
+In this section, we discuss manual configuration of an installed NDB Cluster by creating and editing configuration files.

-For our four-node, four-host MySQL Cluster (see Cluster nodes and host computers), it is necessary to write four configuration files, one per node host.
+For our four-node, four-host NDB Cluster (see Cluster nodes and host computers), it is necessary to write four configuration files, one per node host.

 Each data node or SQL node requires a